sig-mtc/interaction_space/README.md

 - Alessandro Taberna (RFF-CMCC European Institute on Economics and the Environment, Italy), <alessandro.taberna@cmcc.it>
 - Thorid Wagenblast (Delft University of Technology, Netherlands), <t.wagenblast@tudelft.nl>

 This repository and discussion space is where members of the SIG-MTC can get information on literature, funding opportunities or other interesting information surrounding the topic of transformative change.
+There is a Discussions space for more interactive participation.
 If you want to actively add to this community, please reach out to the organisers.